ibm-cloud-docs/vmwaresolutions/services/veeam_ordering_licenses.md

 3. Click **Licenses** from the left navigation.
 4. Scroll down to the **Veeam licenses** entry.
 Click **Create new**.
 5. Enter the required information for the fields.
-6. Click the link or links of the terms that apply to your order.
-Ensure that you agree with the terms before you order the license.
+6. Click the link or links of the license agreements that apply to your order and ensure that you agree with them before you order the license.
 7. Click **Add to estimate** or **Create**.

 ## Results